Review: Mercia EIS Fund

 Mercia’s investment remit is not confined to EIS investments.
 This can have advantages but also means there could be scenarios where Mercia’s non-EIS investments take priority over the EIS funds, for example regional deals supported by Government-backed development funds.

 Investing in start-up and spin-out technologies is an exciting area for wealthy investors.
 It is high growth but also high risk.
-This portfolio is one way of tapping into this market with generous EIS and SEIS tax benefits.
-Mercia has invested in spin-outs and technology commercialisation since 2000, so has undoubted experience in this sector.
-Its strong regional presence provides good deal flow as well as access to quality deals which managers based in London or the South East may miss.
+This portfolio is one way of tapping into this market with generous EIS (and SEIS) tax benefits.
+Mercia has invested in spin-outs and technology commercialisation for many years so has undoubted experience in this sector.
+Its regional presence provides good deal flow as well as access to quality deals which managers based in London or the South East may miss.

 Early-stage businesses often need more than one round of funding to achieve profitability and exit.
 Unlike some other EIS managers, Mercia has the ability to make multiple rounds of funding using SEIS and EIS for the early rounds followed by Mercia Technologies’ own balance sheet for the later ones.
-This “complete capital solution” is particular to Mercia and offers potential early liquidity at a discount, which could prove attractive to some.
+This Mercia “complete capital solution” offers potential early liquidity at a discount, which could prove attractive to some.